Agglomerative Hierarchical Clustering

 The linkage criterion is responsible for selecting the distance between sets of observations.
 Sklearn.cluster.AgglomeratriveClustering will merge pairs into a cluster if it minimizes the linkage criterion.
 When using sklearn, the following linkage choices are available: Ward (this is the default), complete, average and single.

-Linkage Description
+Linkage | Description |

-Complete or maximum linkage uses the maximum distances between all observations of the two sets
+Complete | Maximal intercluster dissimilarity Compute pairwise dissimilarities between observations in two clusters and record the largest of dissimilarities Complete or maximum linkage uses the maximum distances between all observations of the two sets |

-Compute pairwise dissimilarities between observations in two clusters and record the smallest of dissimilarities
+Single | Minimal intercluster dissimilarity Compute pairwise dissimilarities between observations in two clusters and record the smallest of dissimilarities Single uses the minimum of the distances between all observations of the two sets. |

-Compute pairwise dissimilarities between observations in two clusters and record the average of dissimilarities
+Average | Mean intercluster dissimilarity Compute pairwise dissimilarities between observations in two clusters and record the average of dissimilarities Uses the average of the distances of each observation of the two sets |

-Ward Minimizes the variance of the clusters being merged
+Ward | Minimizes the variance of the clusters being merged |

 The measure of dissimilarity can also be specified.
 Available measures can be Euclidean distance or correlation between two observations or some other metric, but a choice will have a major impact on the developing dendrogram.
 Available metrics in sklearn are euclidean, l1, l2, manhattan, cosine or precomputed.
 (When using the Ward linkage, only euclidean is available.
 Also, if the metric is specified as precomputed a distance matrix is required for model fitting.)